-The four core courses and two optional courses provide you with in-depth knowledge of current criminological issues and refine your social research abilities.
-For the MRes you will apply your analytical and research skills to a specialised topic and produce a dissertation.
+You will take four core and two optional courses which provide you with in-depth knowledge of current criminological issues and refine your social research abilities.
+You will also apply your analytical and research skills to a specialised topic and produce a dissertation.

 - Rehabilitation and desistance from crime